-- 3.23 The 'validity start date' is the date on which the parent has been made eligible by HMRC and been issued with a code.
+- 3.22 As stated at clause 3.3, a working parent entitlement place should not be offered to the parent until the eligibility code has been validated.
+A parent can reserve this place with a childcare provider before their code is validated, but the code must be validated via the Department's Eligibility Checking System before the child can actually take up their early years entitlement place. - 3.23 The 'validity start date' is the date on which the parent has been made eligible by HMRC and been issued with a code.
 The 'validity end date' is the parent's 'deadline' for reconfirming and the date their code becomes invalid if they do not re-confirm or are found to be ineligible (after which they will then be in the 'grace period'). - 3.24 In the event that an eligibility code cannot be validated through the Capita Headcount Portal, the parent will need to contact HMRC directly to access support. - 3.25 Parents should apply for their eligibility code during the term that their child turns the relevant age so that funding can begin at the start of the following term.
-Parents can get an eligibility code before their child turns the relevant age, but they can only start claiming their early years entitlement place the term after their child's age relevant birthday, or the term following the date the eligibility code was issued (whichever is later). - 3.26 If a child is accessing the universal entitlement of 15 hours for 3 and 4 year olds, and the parent becomes eligible for the 30 hour entitlement part way through the term, the parent can start claiming their additional hours the term following the date on which they received their code and had it validated. - 3.27 Funding for the working parent entitlements will not start half-way through a term unless the child reached the relevant age and the date the eligibility code was issued was prior to the start of the funding period (1st January, 1st April or 1st September). - 3.28 Parents accessing the working parent entitlements will have to re-confirm their eligibility every 3 months to HMRC.
-Parents should receive reminders from HMRC in the weeks prior to their re-confirmation deadline, but should not rely on this. - 3.29 Where the parent's circumstances have changed or they do not re-confirm their eligibility and are therefore no longer eligible, they will enter the 'grace period'.
+Parents can get an eligibility code before their child turns the relevant age, but they can only start claiming their early years entitlement place the term after their child's age relevant birthday, or the term following the date the eligibility code was issued (whichever is later). - 3.26 Where a parent becomes eligible for the working parent entitlement part way through the term, the parent can start claiming their additional hours the term following the date on which they received their code and had it validated. - 3.27 Funding for the working parent entitlements will not start half-way through a term unless the child reached the relevant age and the date the eligibility code was issued was prior to the start of the funding period (1st January, 1st April or 1st September). - 3.28 Parents accessing the working parent entitlements will have to re-confirm their eligibility approximately every 3 months to HMRC.
+Parents should receive reminders from HMRC in the weeks prior to their re-confirmation deadline but should not rely on this. - 3.29 Where the parent's circumstances have changed or they do not re-confirm their eligibility and are therefore no longer eligible, they will enter the 'grace period'.